nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 ![ERD](https://user-images.githubusercontent.com/89143725/151710745-1a1a72c3-9ebd-4494-b6f3-88c3bade427d.png)

 ## Machine Learning
 Machine learning will be built using Scikit-Learn.
 Supervised learning with a linear regression model will be utiliezed.
 This will help transform the data to create an interpretable representation for analysis and to determine patterns in a grouping of data, rather than to predict a classification.
+After realizing the linear regression model might not be the best fit model to accurately test our dataset, we decided to run our dataset through a another model specifically the Decision tree regressor.

 ### Preliminary Data Preprocessing
 Our data conisits of three factors.
 Our independent variable which is the state police budgets and our depedent variable entailing the crime and poverty rates.
 We will then compare how our independent variable affects the dependent variable using a linear regression model.